gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 **Strengths:** live bounce/complaint ratios against the production thresholds, per-email-type and per-automation-node stats, real-time webhook push for external analytics, full event set on every plan.

-**Trade-offs:** no revenue or ROI tracking, no industry benchmark comparison, no click maps, no built-in A/B testing reports, no Google Analytics integration.
+**Trade-offs:** no revenue or ROI tracking, no industry benchmark comparison, link-click table shows per-URL click counts but no visual heatmap overlay, no built-in A/B testing reports, no Google Analytics integration.

 <div class="home-analytics">
 <AgencyAnalytics